-- → The outcome of the annual individual performance evaluation

-- → The position's place within the salary band

-- → Salary equity
+- The outcome of the annual individual performance evaluation The position's place within the salary band - Salary equity Seniority Talent metrics

-- → Seniority

-- → Talent metrics

-- → Organizational budget
+- Organizational budget

+4.2.3.2.
 The short-term incentive

 The short-term incentive encourages executives to achieve Credicorp's annual goals by meeting individual and organizational objectives.
 The performance scorecards for top executives consist of profitability, efficiency, customer experience, transformation and sustainability (ESG) indicators that vary by subsidiary and align with the company's business strategy and/or the overall corporate strategy.
+This incentive payment is triggered when Credicorp's minimum net profit is delivered, calculated as a proportion of that total target met, and on the individual's results against their particular objectives.

-Incentive linked to sustainability
+Incentive linked to

-10%- 20% of the performance scorecard (variable incentive)
+10% - 20% of the performance scorecard (variable incentive)